 There are companies that outright sell new harnesses for LS engine swaps, and some vendors will also rework a used harness for a fee.
-However, with a dozen or so hours of work and your attention to detail, you should be able to rework your donor harness yourself with some basic tools.
+However, with time and your attention to detail, you should be able to rework your donor harness yourself with some basic tools.

 This article is meant to give you an idea what tools and techniques are involved as we show you some work from our 2002 Chevy Tahoe harness for a 5.3L engine swap.
 The process for other GM engine harnesses is similar.